MikeyBeez/crappy/README.md

-This is pretty crappy!
-Testing some stuff.
+This is pretty crappy for testing some stuff.